You want smart political talk without the meltdowns?

 She just couldn't understand why a boy was out there and was allowed to play in a girl's game.

-So I'll I'll just leave it there.
+So I'll just leave it there.

-Yet he may not be able to play in the US Open in New York because he isn't vaccinated.
+Yet he may not be able to play in the U.S. Open in New York because he isn't vaccinated.

-You know, what is the solution here?
+What is the solution here?

-Because I'm at Madison Square Garden not too long ago for the biggies tournament, which you were uh very uh helpful in getting me tickets for, so thank you for that.
+Because I'm at Madison Square Garden not too long ago for the Biggies tournament, which you were very helpful in getting me tickets for.

-But uh 19,000 people are in there screaming, right?
+But 19,000 people are in there screaming, right?

 Or 50,000 people at a Yankee game.

-But they won't allow one player two and a half years later, after COVID, and who had COVID, by the way, so as antibodies, they may not let him compete.
+But they won't allow one player two and a half years later after COVID and who had COVID, by the way, so as antibodies, they may not let him compete.

 How does that make any sense?

-Yeah, what what possibly could be in Novak's?
+What possibly could be in Novak's?

 Unbelievable.

-And again, uh it all goes back to where we are today, and again, where uh the USTA stands, not only you know, from the way it's governed itself in the past, but the way it's governing itself now.
+And again, where the USTA stands, not only from the way it's governed itself in the past, but the way it's governing itself now.

-Uh and the event being held in New York.
+And the event being held in New York.

-You know how big a deal it is.
+We know how big a deal it is.

 Okay.